When completed and fully operational, Muskrat Falls will be the second-largest hydroelectric facility in Newfoundland and Labrador.

 The South and North dam structures, 820 ft (220 m) and 450 m (1475 ft) in length respectively, are founded on very hard, fissured rock.
 Remediation of the rock fissures was required to ensure overall dam stability once the station became operational.

-For Bernard Pennecon, the main contractor, the primary challenge lay in timely and successful completion of the deeply fissured rock in order to maintain the overall project schedule for full dam completion.
+For Bernard Pennecon, the main contractor, the primary challenge lay in the timely and successful completion of the deeply fissured rock in order to maintain the overall project schedule for full dam completion.

-Keller’s faced two main challenges: higher than usual grouting pressures required by the design put additional stress on the equipment, and resolving lower than usual production rates due to the physical and logistical challenges of working within the tunnel and accommodating split spacing.
+Keller’s faced two main challenges: higher than usual grouting pressures required by the design put additional stress on the equipment and resolving lower than usual production rates due to the physical and logistical challenges of working within the tunnel and accommodating split spacing.

 For both dam sections, high mobility curtain grouting of the fissures was used as the rock remediation method, with the Grout Intensity Number (GIN) specified as the method to determine completion of grouting at any location.
 The GIN value was determined early in the project by the Site Engineer and derived as a product of grout volume and grout pressure.
 GIN values typically vary with grouting depth.

-The single-line grout curtain was completed in a primary/secondary sequence using an electric drill rig with water hammer.
+The single-line grout curtain was completed in a primary/secondary sequence using an electric drill rig with a water hammer.
 Primary locations were spaced 80 ft (24 m) apart and split-spaced by the secondaries.
 Grouting was conducted in the upper 50 to 65 ft (15 to20 m) of the rock, which was approximately 100 ft (30m) from working grade.
 Real-time monitoring using an automated Data System enabled Keller to refine the grouting parameters as required.
 The North Dam grouting work was completed in early 2019, with all four generator units slated to be fully operational by Fall 2021.